AdnanChafai/DFAimplementation/README.md

 # DFAimplementation
-a program  to read , determine, minimize DFA using C language
+a program  to read , determine, minimize NFA using C language